branaway/Japid/readme.txt

 			e.g.
 			http://localhost:9000/renderJapidWith/templates/callPicka
 			will render the template "templates/callPicka.html" in the japidview package in the app dir.
+			4. would create app/notifiers if the directory did not exist.

-2010/7/20:	v0.4.2
+	 		5. added support of using primitives in JapidController.renderText(...); 2010/7/20:	v0.4.2
 			1. Now e-mails can be sent with JapidMailer.
 The use of JapidMailer is very similar to the Play's Emailer class, except that the default template path is in the japidview._notifiers sub packages.
-See the SampleController.email for an example.
+The email controllers (a.k.a. notifiers) are still in the app/notifiers package.
+See the Application.email() for an example.
 2010/7/7:	v0.4.1
 			1. Manual transforming no more!
 Enhanced the JapidController.renderJapid() so it can find compatible template args list.
 It used to do exact match only. "play japid:gen" is not mandatory any more in dev mode.
 			2. included the japid view directory scanning in the gen() method.